cmalbuquerque/tasks-challenge/README.md

 # Frontend Challenge

-React web application developed in a code challenge for Nokia.
+React web application developed as a code challenge for Nokia.

 ## API